atomist-skills/container-run-skill/README.md

 # What it's useful for

-Run any command in a Docker image, triggered by pushes to repositories.
-Run your favorite linter, code formatter, code scanner or any other task that you want to run in response to a push.
+Run any command in a Docker image, triggered by activity on your Git repositories or Chat providers.
+For example, you can run your favorite linter, code formatter, code scanner in response to a push or send your new team members welcome messages when they join certain channels in Slack or Microsoft Teams.

 # Before you get started